-The ESC Act objectives matters to which the Commission must have regard in undertaking its functions across all industries.
 The Commission's objective is to promote the long-term interests of Victorian consumers with regard to the price, quality and reliability of essential services.
 In seeking to achieve this objective, the Commission must have regard to the following matters:

-- efficiency in regulated industries and provide the incentive for efficient long-term investment; - · the financial viability of regulated industries; - the degree of, and scope for effective competition and promote competitive market conduct; - the benefits and costs of regulation for consumers (including low income or vulnerable customers) and - consistency in regulation between States and on a national basis.
+- efficiency in regulated industries and provide the incentive for efficient long-term investment; - the financial viability of regulated industries; - the degree of, and scope for, effective competition and promote competitive market conduct; - the benefits and costs of regulation for consumers (including low income or vulnerable customers); and - consistency in regulation between States and on a national basis.